-Choosing a car insurer can be hard: rates vary based on your driving history, location, and age, and companies offer an array of discounts.
-AAA and Allstate are two of the most popular auto insurance companies, selling competitively priced policies across most of the US.
+Choosing an auto insurance company can be tricky: rates may vary based on your location, vehicle, and driving record, and companies offer an array of perks.
+AAA and Allstate are two of the top insurers, providing high-quality insurance policies across large portions of the US.

-To help simplify the process of comparing insurance companies, we've gathered average rates from Allstate and AAA.
-These cover myriad rating factors, including credit history, driving infractions, and age.
-Check out the below rates and find your next car insurance policy today.
+To simplify the process of comparing insurance companies, we've gathered average rates from Allstate and AAA.
+These take into consideration a variety of rating factors, including credit history, driving record, and age.
+Examine these figures and find the right policy for you.

-If you have very poor credit, Allstate could be preferable to AAA.
-On average, Allstate offers more affordable rates than AAA for drivers with credit scores of lower than 580.
-Insurance shoppers with exceptional credit — a score of 800-plus — should lean toward View average insurance rates by credit score for Allstate and AAA below.
+If you have very poor credit, Allstate could be the best option for you.
+Typically, Allstate offers better rates than AAA for prospective clients with credit scores of lower than 580.
+Drivers with exceptional credit — a score of 800-plus — should also lean toward Allstate, which typically beats AAA by $1,071 annually.
+View typical insurance rates by credit level for Allstate and AAA below.

 |Very Poor (300-579)||$6,569||$3,117|

 |Very Good (740-799)||$3,004||$1,820|

 The auto insurance rates published in this guide are based on the results of The Zebra's State of Insurance car insurance pricing analysis.
 This analysis of more than 83 million insurance rates spans every U.S. ZIP code, using a sample user profile: a 30-year-old single male driver with a Honda Accord, good credit and full coverage at these levels: